 Sunday, January 20th, 2019

 Bone broth can be a healthy way to rest a dog’s GI tract and nourish it.
 Everyone has their own way of making it.
 Mine is super simple without additions of veggies or herbs because having this basic broth in the freezer allows versatility.

 You can make it out of raw meaty bones, bare bones, or whole birds like chicken, quail, etc. Organic is much preferred because bones can be storehouses of minerals including heavy metals, so the ‘cleaner’ the source, the better.
-Read more What You Should Know About Bone Broth For Dogs
+Read more Bone Broth Recipe For Dogs